Zaher1307/TopologyAPI/README.md

 - Return: `void`.
 - Throws:
     1. `IOException` if the path is in wrong.
-    2. `TopologyIDNotFoundException` if there's no topology with the given ID in memory.

 **queryTopologies():**
 - Description: gives the user a list of topologies currently stored in memory.